proudCobolWriter/allydb/README.md

 #### Should you use it?

 Probably not.
-It is not as stable and most likely as fast as Redis or other similar databases.
+It is not as stable and most likely not as fast as Redis or other similar databases.
-It is also has less features than Redis.
+It also has less features than Redis.

 However, if you want to learn how to build a similar project, you can use this project as a reference.

 ## Roadmap